zzee86/movie-app-mvc/README.md

 - Implemented a secure login and registration system for users

 - Enabled users to save movies to their individual accounts

+Setup
+- Download or clone the project
+- Install XAMPP and start the Apache Web Server and MySQL Database
+- Visit http://localhost/phpmyadmin/ and import saved_movies.sql (database found in project root directory)
+- Open the project in Visual Studio to run